 In March 2020, the Governmental Accounting Standards Board issued Statement No. 93 "Public - Private and Public - Public Partnerships and Availability Payment Arrangements".
 The requirements of this statement are effective for fiscal years beginning after June 15, 2022.
 The effective date of this pronouncement has been postponed by 12 months by GASB Statement 95.
 As used in this pronouncements these Partnerships are an arrangement in which the government (the transferor) contracts with an operator to provide public services by conveying control of the right to operate or use a nonfinancial asset such as infrastructure or other capital assets for a period of time in an exchange or an exchange-like transaction.
-The statement also provides guidance on accounting and financial reporting for availability payment arrangements in which the government compensates the operator for services that may include the designing, constructing, financing, maintaining, or operating an underlying nonfinancial assets for a period of time in and exchange or exchange-like transaction.
-The District has not yet determined the effects of this pronouncement on the financial statements in the year of implementation.
+The statement also provides guidance on accounting and financial reporting for availability payment arrangements in which the government compensates the operator for services that may include the designing, constructing, financing, maintaining, or operating an underlying nonfinancial assets for a period of time in an exchange of time in and exchange or exchange-like transaction.
+This pronouncement did not have a material effect on the financial statements of the District in the year of implementation.